 Setting a connection as metered prevents Windows from automatically using bandwidth in many ways.
 Here’s exactly what it does:

-- Disables automatic downloading of Windows updates: Windows won’t automatically download updates from Windows Update on metered Internet connections.
+- Disables automatic downloading of most Windows updates: Windows won’t automatically download most updates from Windows Update on metered Internet connections.
 You’ll get a “Download” button you can click whenever you want to install updates.
+On the Creators Update, Microsoft has now given Windows Update permission to download critical security updates even if your connection is marked as metered.
+Microsoft has promised not to abuse this.

 - Disables automatic downloading of app updates: The Windows Store won’t automatically download updates for your installed “Store apps” on metered connections, either.
 Desktop apps like Chrome, Firefox, and others will continue updating themselves normally.